Helping educators in and out of the classroom.

 A+FCU was started for teachers and we’re still 100% committed to doing right by them.

-Loans to make life a littler easier for educators.
+Loans to make life a little easier for educators.

 Educator Mortgage Loan

 If you’re an educator, we offer special discounts on home loans.
 Use HomeAdvantage to search for homes, find a real estate agent, and receive a rebate.
 Take advantage of exclusive savings with TruStage™ Home Insurance.LEARN MORE

 The Bridge Loan helps cover your expenses when you start a new teaching job.

 Cover the cost of your teacher certification through Region XIII.

 Helping kids be money smart, too.